Embracing winter can be tough. Chilly temperatures, dry air, dark nights… now is the time to prepare your arsenal of winter rituals.

 Come winter it's so easy to forget your skin needs a little extra TLC.
 Cold weather, harsh winds, and dry indoor air can cause significant damage - think tight skin, chapped lips, and a flaky and rough texture.
 Sounding familiar?

 To prevent winter skin woes, prioritising moisture and hydration should be your go-to when the weather starts to turn.
 Extra exfoliation, upgrading your moisturiser, using more gentler products and avoiding hot showers should also be high on the list to keep your skin soft and hydrated all winter long.
-Read more with our five tips to beat winter skin.

 6. Stay hydrated.

 Few things are as satisfying as an ice-cold glass of water on a hot day.
 In winter?
 Not so much.
 Staying hydrated in winter is not only essential to the function of cells, tissues and organs, it can also give your immune system a big boost, preventing you from getting sick during the pesky cold and flu season.

 Try warming up with a nice cup of hot green tea, or even hot water with lemon.
 These two hot beverages will keep you cosy on a chilly winter’s day, but also help you keep on pace to getting the recommended eight glasses of water a day.

 7. Invest in cosy slippers.

 An excuse to buy cosy slippers?
 Yes please!
 If there is ever a time to make your house a shoe-free zone, it’s winter.
 Not only will it reduce the amount of dirt, grime and toxins that get into your environment, but it'll cue you to slip into some cosy slippers as soon as you walk in the door.
 Tick and tick!